polar-app/polar-app/docs/HTML_VIEWER.md

               handlers

      - I can listen to requets by using webContents.session.webRequest

+    - I need to write down ALL the problems I'm encountering

+    - I think the BEST way to do this could be to go through EVERY iframe and include the HTML output in the .json file so that I can serve it via the HTTP proxy.
+This would be easiest and then I dont' have to fuck around.

+      Basically, every sub-iframe would work too!
+I would rpobably want a way to eventually preserve the HTTP headers but only electron has these for now.

+      I could add them back in though...

+    - I think I should:
+        - store ALL the html in the .json file with keys for the URL...
+            - redirects might be an issue though
+        - use cloneDoc again but keep a mapping between iframe element IDs in the cloneDoc to the new document.

+        - store the same output that we had before...

+        - change the src URL in the cloneDoc to the document URL after the redirect so I don't have to mess with redirects in the proxy.  i can just load up the documetns as they are inline.

+        - the document can just get data-polar-iframe-src attributes for the mapping and then these are updated in the final cloneDoc.

+    - research I need to do:

+        - does a documetn that is cloned have iframes with src attributes or are these stripped?

 - Highlights DO NOT work when viewing the document at 150%.
 The positions are